Mosesisaac12/LazyMenu/README.md

 ## **LazyMenu**
 LazyMenu is a utility ran in Terminal that is used to easily find & use projects, it will also be used for more things soon!

+**LazyMenu is Jammed into 1 Python file to make it fast responsive time & Really Simple to use!**
 ## **Version:**
 ```python
 BETA